Wayne Cochran: Legacy

 Cochran is best known today for writing the song "Last Kiss", which he performed with the C.C.
 Riders.
 Although it was not a success for him, contemporary covers by J. Frank Wilson and the Cavaliers in 1964, Wednesday in 1974, and a much later take by Pearl Jam became hits.
-In Mexico, Polo and The Americans cover the song in Spanish.
+It was the best-known hit of the Venezuelan musical group Los 007, formed in Caracas in 1965, that covered the song in Spanish, and spent 20 consecutive weeks in first place on the Venezuelan music charts in 1966.
+In Mexico, Polo and The Americans covered the song in Spanish.
 Cochran and his revue also influenced Dan Aykroyd and John Belushi's Blues Brothers musical venture; Cochran is referenced in the 1980 film The Blues Brothers and a cover of his song "Going Back to Miami" is featured on the live album Made in America.

 Cochran appeared and sang in the 1970 movie C.C. and Company as himself.
 The movie trailer, featuring a scene with Cochran and his band The C.C.Riders performing the song "I Can't Turn You Loose", was later used in the 2019 Quentin Tarantino movie Once Upon a Time in Hollywood.